-Messages are set to send immediately by default.
-When all required content is provided, you will see the option to Send Message.
+2. When all the required content is provided in your message, you will see the option to Send Message.

-Choose the date and time you would like the message to be sent and click Save.
+2. Choose the date and time you would like the message to be sent and click Save.

 When attempting to edit a scheduled message, you will be notified that the message status will change from scheduled to draft.
 Click Yes, Continue Editing to proceed.
 Your message can now be edited and rescheduled.

 Schedule a send according to contact's time zone

 When scheduling a message for a future date, you can set the scheduled send time according to a contact's time zone.
 In order for this option to become available, you need to designate a contact attribute as the contact's primary time zone.

 When scheduling your message, choose Contact's time zone in the Schedule time menu.

 Message sending can be throttled to control your sending volumes over time for any given batch message.
 This is useful if: